The goal of treatment is to get rid of the infection. To accomplish this, your dentist may:

 - Open up (incise) and drain the abscess.
 The dentist will make a small cut into the abscess, allowing the pus to drain out, and then wash the area with salt water (saline).

 - Perform a root canal.
-This procedure can help eliminate the infection and save your tooth.
+This can help eliminate the infection and save your tooth.
 To do this, your dentist drills down into your tooth, removes the diseased central tissue (pulp) and drains the abscess.
-He or she then fills and seals the tooth's pulp chamber and root canals, and caps the tooth with a crown to enhance strength, especially for molar teeth.
+He or she then fills and seals the tooth's pulp chamber and root canals.
+The tooth may be capped with a crown to make it stronger, especially for a molar tooth.
 If you care for your restored tooth properly, it can last a lifetime.

 - Pull the affected tooth.
 If the affected tooth can't be saved, your dentist will pull (extract) the tooth and drain the abscess to get rid of the infection.